LamNguyenFE/think-in-reack/README.md

 The common owner component is FilterableProductTable.
 It conceptually makes sense for the filter text and checked value to live in FilterableProductTable

+### Step 5: Add Inverse Data Flow

+-support data flowing the other way: the form components deep in the hierarchy need to update the state in FilterableProductTable.
+-Let’s think about what we want to happen.
+We want to make sure that whenever the user changes the form, we update the state to reflect the user input.
+Since components should only update their own state, FilterableProductTable will pass callbacks to SearchBar that will fire whenever the state should be updated.
+We can use the onChange event on the inputs to be notified of it.
+The callbacks passed by FilterableProductTable will call setState(), and the app will be updated.

+##And That’s It.
+Done

+add useEffect for title, useRef to focus to input affer ender